move-language/move/language/tools/move-mv-llvm-compiler/docs/Development.md

 ## Setup

+First, follow the setup instructions for the [move-language/move](https://github.com/move-language/move/blob/main/language/documentation/tutorial/README.md#step-0-installation) project as our setup assumes a working move-language repository.
+After that llvm-project and platform-tools need to be installed.

-Building requires a local build of [llvm-project](https://github.com/solana-labs/llvm-project) from Solana's fork that supports the Solana variant of eBPF, and testing requires an installation of the Solana [platform-tools](https://github.com/solana-labs/platform-tools).
+A local build of [llvm-project](https://github.com/solana-labs/llvm-project) from Solana's fork is required.
+It supports the Solana variant of eBPF.
+Testing requires an installation of the Solana [platform-tools](https://github.com/solana-labs/platform-tools).

 Known working revisions of both: